Because this blog is all about questions.

 It too is a question.
 Where is Africa headed?
 What is the destination?

 Railroads have a long and torrid story in Africa.
 Built in the colonial era to ease of resource extraction from the continent, a map of the railroad system across the continent shows how all paths lead outwards.
+The continent’s resources, whether slaves, ivory, gold, or high-potential youth all leaving.
 This is the earlier story of Africa.

 What is the new story?
-What can a map of the continent’s current transportation network tell us today?
+What can a map of the continent’s current transportation network, with its interconnections and density tell us today?